emorydunn/StreamDeckPlugin/README.md

 ## Accessing Specific Action Instances

 Responding to events is easy because the context is provided, however updating instances outside of a received event requires knowing the state of the Stream Deck.

 To aid in this the `StreamDeckPlugin` has an `InstanceManager` which tracks `willAppear` and `willDissapear` events.
 The manager provides methods for looking up available instances in a few ways.

 The most straight forward is by looking up the context token using `.instance(for:)`.
 Usually you'll be looking up instances of a specific action or at specific coordinates.

 To look up all instances of an action call `.instances(with:)`  with the UUID from your `manifest.json` file.
 The ID you pass in will be automatically lowercased.

 You can also look up the instance of an action by coordinates by calling `.instance(at:)`.

+The lookup methods return an `ActionInstance`, which provides the context, action ID, and coordinates of the instance.

 ## Adding `StreamDeck` as a Dependency